 - A whopping 14,722 emails were sent to the AMD between Aug 11 – Nov 15 about transitioning salmon farms and at least 98% of those emails were in favour of not keeping open net-pen fish farms in B.C.
 We found zero emails in favour of keeping open net-pen fish farms.
 Many of these individual citizen emails were facilitated by online tools set-up by Watershed Watch and other conservation groups that allowed citizens to easily send an email to the AMD.

-- Two First Nations provided comments but one was fully redacted (the Tla’amin First Nation and Chief Don Svanvik from ‘Namgis First Nation).
+- Two First Nations provided comments (the Tla’amin First Nation and Chief Don Svanvik from ‘Namgis First Nation) but one was fully redacted.
 Both Nations have opposed open net-pen salmon farms in the past.

 - One former Strathcona Regional District director for the Discovery Island and Mainland Inlets, Jim Abram, who didn’t run in the 2022 election, submitted two separate comments on the transition plan, supporting the removal of the salmon farms.